WClipboard/WClipboard/README.md

 When an error appears that you don't have the correct .NET runtime installed, make sure you have [.NET 5.0 x64 .NET Desktop Runtime](https://dotnet.microsoft.com/download/dotnet/5.0/runtime) installed.
 (This download page is more helpfull than the one where the error box points you to.)

+### After installation:
+- We recommend to setup WClipboard to start when Windows starts in the WClipboard settings menu.
+WClipboard will only be able to monitor your clipboard when running.
+- Take a look at the other settings also.

 ## License
 WClipboard is licensed under GNU GPL v3 License